Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 - The proposed serializers use unsafe code to maximize speed (we could use NativeArray's built-in methods to gain its safety checks, but would lose considerable performance in so doing)
 - The proposed design is restrictive and necessitates coding in a style that avoids allocations
-- The proposed design places fixed limits on various values: the size of the send queue, the number of items that may be received per frame, etc.
+- The proposed design places fixed limits on various values: the size of the send queue, the number of items that may be received per frame, the size of the send buffer in both fragmenting and non-fragmenting QoS, etc.
 - The proposed design uses fixed-size receive queues, which will use memory even when empty (though the size of the ReceiveQueueItem is relatively small, so the memory use should be reasonable)
 - The proposed design expects the user to accurately create a `GetSizeUpperBound()` method for each message type
 - The proposed design encourages (though it does not require) messages to be unmanaged types